tanpx12/zk-rollup-tutorial/README.md

   To compile the circuit use :
   `circom circuit.circom --wasm --r1cs --json`

-  You will see 2 new file which is `circuit.r1cs` and `circuit_constraints.json` and a new folder `circuit_js`(for further convenient, you should copy all the file in this folder to the parent folder which is the folder that contain the `verify-simple-circuit` folder).
+  You will see 2 new file which is `circuit.r1cs` and `circuit_constraints.json` and a new folder `circuit_js`(for further convenient, you should copy all the file in this folder to the parent folder which is the `verify-simple-circuit` folder).

   After that run `snarkjs calculatewitness` to create witness.